vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

   - name: TemperatureFlow.pbfx
     url: /assets/2025-07-07/TemperatureFlow.pbfx
 ---
 Peakboard has always focused on UI-oriented, local applications---unlike other systems like Tulip or Mendix.
-All the processing happens on a local device (a Box or a BYOD instance), so you don't need to have central servers or a cloud to host your applications.
-That's a huge advantage before the other systems and one of the main reasons why Peakboard is choosen by so many developers and users.
-But there are some use cases where it makes sense to rely on a central system and host some logic independant from an indivual workplace.
-That's why the Peakboard dev team introduced the Peakboard Hub Flows in summer 2025.
+With Peakboard, all the processing happens on a local device (a Box or a BYOD instance), so you don't need to have central servers or a cloud to host your applications.
+This is a big advantage over the alternative solutions, and it's one of the main reasons why so many companies and developers choose Peakboard.

+But there *are* some use instances where it makes sense to have a central system host an application.
+That's why the Peakboard development team released *Peakboard Hub Flows*, in the summer of 2025.

-This article is a starting point to a series of articles to introduce Hub Flows and explain the use cases which can be covered.
+This article is the first in a series of articles on Hub

+ starting point to a series of articles to introduce Hub Flows and explain the use cases which can be covered.
 We will start a very simple task to historize MQTT messages in a Hub list.
 Here's a list of all use cases covered in this series:

 1. [Getting started and learn how to historize MQTT messages](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html)
 2. [Cache Me If You Can - Data Distribution and caching for SAP Capacity Data](/Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.html)